If you’re looking for a hiking shoe that gives your foot more of a natural feel, you might want to consider zero-drop running shoes.

 Shoe Weight

-For most hikers, the traditional or zero rise hiking boots are a relic of an older time, tied to 70-pound backpacks and the need to help have rigid support for carrying massive weight over a distance.
+For most hikers, traditional hiking boots are a relic of an older time, tied to 70-pound backpacks and the need to help have rigid support for carrying massive weight over a distance, my Lone Star gear for example is around 10 pounds in base weight.

 Today’s backpacking is incredibly lightweight versus the old hiking gear.